tudo-astroparticlephysics/PROPOSAL/resources/config_docu.md

 The cross section multiplier, available for each cross section, scales this cross section by its factor.

-For Ionization, there is just one parametrization, but for pair production, bremsstrahlung and nuclear interaction, it's possible to choose between multiple parametrizations.
+For **Ionization**, there is just one parametrization, but for pair production, bremsstrahlung and nuclear interaction, it's possible to choose between multiple parametrizations.

-The electron pair production parametrizations are:
+The **electron pair production** parametrizations are:
   - `"EpairKelnerKokoulinPetrukhin"` (Proc.
 12th ICCR (1971), 2436) with corrections for the interaction with atomic electrons (Phys.
 Atom.
 Nucl.
 61 (1998), 448)
   - `"EpairSandrockSoedingreksoRhode"`

-The muon pair production (which is an optional process and per default disabled) parametrizations are:
-  - `"MupairKelnerKokoulinPetrukhin"` (Phys.
-Atom.
-Nucl.
-Vol. 63, No.9 (2000),  pp. 1603-1611, DOI: 10.1134/1.1312894)

-The bremsstrahlung parametrizations are:
+The **bremsstrahlung** parametrizations are:
   - `"BremsKelnerKokoulinPetrukhin"` ([Preprint MEPhI (1995) no. 024-95](http://cds.cern.ch/record/288828)) and (Phys.
 Atom.
 Nucl.
 62 (1999), 272)
   - `"BremsAndreevBezrukovBugaev"` (Phys.
 Atom.
 Nucl.
 57 (1994), 2066)
   - `"BremsPetrukhinShestakov"` (Canad.
 J. Phys.
 46 (1968), 377)
   - `"BremsCompleteScreening"` taken from Tsai [Rev. Mod.
 Phys.
 46 (1974), 815](https://doi.org/10.1103/RevModPhys.46.815)
   - `"BremsSandrockSoedingreksoRhode"`

-There are two different approaches to parametrise the nuclear interaction:
+There are two different approaches to parametrise the **nuclear interaction**:

 Either with the approximation where a real photon scatters inelastically with a nucleus with an additional factor to make the photon virtual.
 The available parametrizations using this approach are: